mftactical/mfsender/README.md

-# mfsender — Simple, Fast G‑Code Sender for GrblHAL
+# mfsender — Simple, Fast G‑Code Sender for Fluidnc

 mfsender is a lightweight, cross‑platform CNC controller with a clean UI and built‑in 3D toolpath preview.
 It connects to GrblHAL controllers over USB serial or Ethernet and can run either as a desktop app (Electron) or as a small local server you access from any browser on your network.